-3. Not acceptable are the following:
+G. Not acceptable during any part of your campaign are the following:

-- a.
-Helium balloons, rubber balls, etc. - b.
-Confetti-type materials or fog machines - c.
-Gummed labels, stickers with gummed backing, band-aids, etc. - d.
-Hooks, screws, or nails for hanging materials - e.
-Skateboards, roller blades, roller-skates, or similar items - f.
-Combustible or explosive materials including fireworks, flash powder, etc. - g.
+- 1. Helium balloons, rubber balls, etc. - 2.
+Confetti-type materials or fog machines - 3.
+Gummed labels, stickers with gummed backing (with the exception of badge ribbons or self-adhesive bracelets), band-aids, etc. - 4.
+Hooks, screws, or nails for hanging materials - 5.
+Skateboards, roller blades, roller-skates, or similar items - 6.
+Combustible or explosive materials including fireworks, flash powder, etc. - 7.
 Glitter

 XII.
-Distribution of Materials at the TASC Annual Conference
+Distribution of Materials at the TASC State Annual Conference

-All distribution of campaign materials by candidate schools must CEASE before the first General Session begins on Day 1.

-- A. No tangible materials may be distributed prior to the TASC Annual Conference. - B. Campaigning may be conducted, and materials may be distributed according to the following schedule, provided it does not interfere with any other conference activity. - 1.
-Campaigning may begin after clearance by the Credentials Committee and cannot occur during the general sessions or the breakout sessions. - 2.
-All materials related to the campaign must be removed from the Convention center by the start of the first general session. - C. All distributed items are to be passed hand-to-hand and must be worn excluding social/digital campaign material. - D. No distribution of materials may take place in the general session room at any time.
-Nothing is to be thrown into the audience during the rally or candidate's speech the first night. - E. Nothing may be distributed after campaigning Day 1. - F. Campaign materials may NOT:
+- A. All distribution of tangible campaign materials by candidate schools must CEASE before the first General Session begins on Day 1. - B. No tangible materials may be distributed prior to the TASC State Annual Conference. - C. Campaigning may be conducted, and materials may be distributed according to the following schedule, provided it does not interfere with any other conference activity. - 1.
+Campaigning may begin after clearance by the Credentials Committee and cannot occur during the general sessions, breakout sessions, or table talk sessions.
+The project may be presented as a table talk, but without platform or campaigning elements. - 2.
+All materials related to the campaign booth must be broken down before the first general session and removed based on the schedule distributed prior to the State Annual Conference by the Vice President School and TASC Director.

-- 1. Be posted on doors, walls, door handles, curtains, or other fabrics. - 2.
+- D. All distributed items are to be passed hand-to-hand and must be worn excluding social/digital campaign material. - E. No distribution of materials may take place in the general session room at any time.
+Nothing is to be thrown into the audience during the candidate's speech or political rally (skit). - F. Campaign materials may NOT: - 1.
+Be posted on doors, walls, door handles, curtains, or other fabrics. - 2.
 Be hung from light fixtures, air conditioners, air supply ducts, return air grills, or diffusers. - 3.
 Obstruct exits. - 4.
 Be plugged into any exit light fixture or socket. - 5.
 Black-out or deface an exit light or obstruct it from its original line of sight. - 6.
-Be posted in hotels or outside the Convention center.
+Be posted in hotels or outside the convention center.